 To password protect WordPress posts or pages, in the Dashboard, head to the post or page you'd like to protect.
 Then, in the Publish box, next to Visibility click Edit then select Password Protected.
 Enter your chosen password then click Update (or Publish if the post or page is yet to be published).

-Password protecting lots of individual posts is laborious for you as a website owner and not user-friendly for website visitors.
-If you want to password protect more than a couple of pieces of content, that's when password protected categories come in handy.
+Password protecting many individual posts is laborious for you as a website owner and not user-friendly for website visitors.
+If you want to password protect more than a couple of pieces of content, that's when password protect WordPress categories come in handy.